All Episodes

 Well, yes, we are.

-Why do you President Trump dead on Saturday?
+Why do you wow?

-And that is there is no evidence of that.
+And there is no evidence of that.

-Okay, that's the PISA warrants.
+Okay, that's FISA warrants.

 I want to know what did Obama said he didn't order it.

-Well, did in fact Loretta Lynch, the attorney general at the time sign off on it?
+Well, did, in fact, Loretta Lynch, the Attorney General at the time, sign off on it?

 What did the president know?